Wood Durability for Log Cabins and Pods

 LESS THAN 5 YEARS

-The pod is completely encased in beautiful Siberian Larch, It has a very high resistance to decay,and rarely shrinks or twist. it has superb acoustic and thermal properties.
-Siberian Larch is classed as moderately durable and does not require treatment for external use. expected lifespan is around 20+ years
+Let’s take a pod that is completely encased in beautiful Siberian Larch.
+It (Siberian Larch) has a very high resistance to decay, and rarely shrinks or twists.
+It also has superb acoustic and thermal properties.
+Siberian Larch is classed as moderately durable, and does not require treatment for external use.
+Its expected lifespan is around 20+ years …

 The better you treat your POD the better it will treat you!!!!!